 • Slow down and lift the wing on the side where the chute will deploy (if a side deployment and above 500 feet AGL).

 • Pull the BPS deployment handle hard and as far as it will go.
 This can be more than 12 inches in some situations.

 • Hold the control bar firmly with bent arms until parachute inflates.

 • Steer the descending WSC aircraft toward best landing spot, if possible (some installations that hang from the top at the hang point center of gravity (CG) may allow some directional control).

-• Before impact, put hands in front of face and keep arms and legs in and tight to body.
+• Before impact, put hands in front of the face and keep arms and legs in and tight to the body.

 • After impact, exit aircraft immediately.

 S-LSA trikes and high-end E-LSA trikes typically come with the “Ballistic Recovery System” typically known as a BRS.
 This allows an additional safety feature above and beyond most aircraft.
 This would be used with a complete loss of control of the trike, engine-out situations over water or tall trees or a loss of the wing with a mid-air collision.